UGA's Geography of the Georgia Coast Domestic Field Study program

 All courses are approved for the UGA curriculum (meaning that UGA students automatically receive credit and that transient students from other colleges or universities typically have an easier time petitioning their home institution to accept transfer credit because the courses are taught by an accredited U.S. university).

-, 2019.
+, 2020.
+Class will be held in Athens between May 13 and 17 and on Sapelo Island between May 17 and May 31, 2020.
+There are several days set aside at the end of the class for complete course work remotely.
 During the program we will learn about the historical-geography of the Georgia Coast and the ongoing pressures felt through increased development, property politics and local efforts for land conservation.
 Beyond classroom work, we will also engage in a service-learning project on Sapelo Island in partnership with island residents and other Island stakeholders.
 In order to better understand the changing dynamics of the coast we will go to several other areas including Brunswick, St. Simon Island and Little St. Simon Island as well as other places.

 Students and faculty live on-site at the University of Georgia Marine Institute (UGAMI), on Sapelo Island.
 Student dormitories consist of double-occupancy rooms and are located within 50 meters of the research laboratories and the estuarine waters of Doboy Sound.
 Each dorm room has a bathroom with shower.
 Laundry machines are provided, free of charge.
 Each dorm unit has a fully-equipped kitchen.
 Dorm units have common lounge areas and a new student recreation room was completed in summer of 2019.